Mitzpe Ramon is a small town in the Negev desert. And it is located on the edge of Makhtesh Ramon, a fascinating

 Ein Saharonim and Nahal Nekarot Curve

 Ein Saharonim and Nahal Nekarot curve is a lovely 5 km round route suitable for the whole family.
 You can find additional details here (only in Hebrew).

 En Saharonim and Khan Saharonim – built on a hill near the En Saharonim camping area (north-east of the Be’erot camping area) is the Khan Saharonim, which served as a way-station on the Nabatean Incense Route in ancient times.
 From here, one can continue walking along a short trail to En Saharonim, a spring which in winter creates a stream hundreds of meters long (it often dries up in summer).
 The spring is surrounded by rich vegetation, and the tracks of the many animals which come to benefit from its waters can be observed.

 - Givat Harut (Har Geves) and Nahal Ardon is a 3.5 km cyclic route in the area of Khan Be’erot.
 You can find additional details here (only in Hebrew).

 - Mount Ardon (Ras Irdeiha) offers not only stunning views but also a challenging 12 km circular hike.
 You can find additional details here.

 - Lotz Cisterns is an archaeological site not far from Makhtesh Ramon.
 At Lotz Cisterns 17 ancient water cisterns were found.
 Out of the 17, 8 are still full of water after winter rains.
 There is a 4 km round hike that takes you past most of the water cisterns in the area.
 You can find additional info here.

 - Those who prefer cycling will be glad to know there are Bike Trails in Makhtesh Ramon.
 For example, there is a route from Mitzpe Ramon to Be’erot (see details here).
 You can also cycle On the Crater’s Rim (see details), The Farms Path, Sculpture Garden (see details), and others.

 - Taking a Jeep Tour is also a popular option.
 Several firms offer Jeep tours inside and near Makhtesh Ramon.
-Usually, these are three hours, half-day or full-day tours, and the price starts from 800 NIS per vehicle of eight people.
+Usually, these are three hours, half-day, or full-day excursions, and the price starts from 800 NIS per vehicle of eight people.
 You can find the operators online and contact them for additional details.